 Baseboard Heater Basics

 Permanent heaters are available in both 120-volt and 240-volt models.
-Wherever possible, install 240-volt heaters, as these are more efficient in terms of heating costs.
+Wherever possible, install 240-volt heaters, as these are more efficient regarding heating costs.

-When shopping for baseboard heaters, you will notice a number of different specifications, including length of the baseboard heater, wattage, amperage, and voltage.
+When shopping for baseboard heaters, you will notice many different specifications, including the length of the baseboard heater, wattage, amperage, and voltage.
 For the sake of choosing heaters that are sufficient for the space you need to heat, it is the wattage rating that is the most critical.
 In general, longer baseboard heaters will produce more wattage.